Temporary vs. permanent change of address

 - Fill out a Change of Address Order (Form 3575) found in the Mover’s Guide packet that you can pick up at your local post office.
 You have the option to send the COA request later through the mail, but it will not be processed until you verify your identity.

-Once your request is received, the Postal Service will send a Move Validation Letter (MVL) to your current address.
-Within five days prior to the forwarding start date, you’ll receive a Welcome Kit with a Customer Notification Letter (CNL) to your new address.
+Once your request is received (either online or in person), the Postal Service will send a Move Validation Letter (MVL) to your current address.
+Within the five days prior to the forwarding start date, you’ll receive a Welcome Kit with a Customer Notification Letter (CNL) to your new address.

-Mail forwarding, which accompanies a temporary change of address, lets customers have their mail either temporarily or permanently sent to a different address.
+Mail forwarding, which accompanies a temporary change of address, lets customers have their mail temporarily sent to their requested address.
 However, this forwarding service doesn’t include all types of mail.

 For some mail, you’ll have to change your address with the sender if you want to receive it at your new address.
 Periodicals and catalogs will only be forwarded for 60 days, and packages sent through carriers like UPS, FedEx or Amazon are not included in this service.

-Any mail sent the following ways will be forwarded for up to 12 months:
+Any mail sent in the following ways will be forwarded for up to 12 months:

 - First-Class Mail